12 step program

 What support program have you or your child used that has helped your family heal?

 Thank you for reading.
-Don’t forget to sign up for the Sunday newsletter with information and inspiration to help parents.
-Sign up now.
+Please sign up for the Sunday newsletter, which offers information and inspiration to help parents.

 The 12-Step Program Doesn\'t Work For Everyone (But There Are Alternatives)